-Toyota to sell fuel cell car
+Toyota to start sales of fuel cell car next month

 Tokyo — There will only be a few hundred, and they won’t be cheap, but Toyota is about to take its first small step into the unproven market for emissions-free, hydrogen-powered vehicles.

 The world’s largest automaker announced Tuesday that it will begin selling fuel cell cars in Japan on Dec.
 15 and in the U.S. and Europe in mid-2015.
 The sporty-looking, four-door Toyota Mirai will retail for 6.7 million yen ($57,600) before taxes.
 Toyota Motor Corp hopes to sell 400 in Japan and 300 in the rest of the world in the first year.

 “In time, the fuel cell vehicle will become mainstream.
 We wanted to take the first step,” said Mitsuhisa Kato, a Toyota executive vice president, at the vehicle’s launch Tuesday.
 “We want to be at the leading edge.”

 Fuel cell vehicles run on compressed hydrogen gas, which in the Mirai’s case is stored in two tanks mounted underneath the vehicle.
 They emit no exhaust, though fossil fuels are used in the production of hydrogen and to pressurize it.
 Both Honda and Hyundai are also experimenting with limited sales and leases of fuel cell cars.
 Honda showed a fuel cell concept car on Monday.

 Besides the relatively high cost, buyers will have to contend with finding fuel.
 Only a few dozen hydrogen filling stations have been built worldwide, though governments are subsidizing the construction of more.